Sesame’s Count wants to get young children counted in census

 ORLANDO, Fla.
-(AP) — No other age group was under-counted more during the last once-a-decade census than children under age 5, researchers say.
+(AP) — No age group was undercounted as much during the last once-a-decade census as children under 5, researchers say.
 Sesame Street is hoping to use Count von Count to change that.

 The Muppet best known as the Count is joining Elmo, Rosita and her mom, Rosa, in public service announcements filmed on the set of the long-running educational television show.
 The spots encourage parents of young children to make sure they and their children are counted in the 2020 census.